chinmay0301/chinmay0301.github.io/_posts/2020-01-03-CS 35L Resources.markdown

 The focus of week 2 is to give you a basic introduction to regex and shell scripting, and applications of the same.

+### Lab 2 Hints:

+* Use the sed, tr and grep commands effectively, together with the pipeline operator, they will help you write the buildwords script.
+[Sed Tutorial](https://www.tutorialspoint.com/sed/sed_workflow.htm).
+Refer to the Sed- Regular Expressions section for help.

+* For any operation you want to do, try writing it as a regex filter, then see which of the commands, tr, sed or grep can be used to achieve the final output.
+Think of buildwords as a series of operations